PhDane/PhDane.github.io/_posts/2023-08-15-mental-illness-in-the-workplace-resources.md

 categories: "[MentalIllnessInWorkplace, Resources]"
 tags: "[mental illness, workplace]"
 ---
+## Resources
+### US Department of Labor - Office of Disability Employment Policy
+- [Job Accomodation Network](https://askjan.org/){:target="_blank"} - Guidance on job accomodations (can search by disability to find lists of possible accomodations) and disability employment.
+They also provide one-on-one guidance.

+### U.S. Equal Employment Opportunity Commission
+- [U.S. Equal Employment Opportunity Commission](https://www.eeoc.gov/overview){:target="_blank"} - Enforces federal laws making discrimination illegal.
+Employers generally need to have at least 15 employees to fall under their purview.

+### ADA National Network
+[Website](https://adata.org/){:target="_blank"} - Has regional offices nationwide.
+Maintains a [comprehensive FAQ](https://adata.org/faq-search?keys=&tid=All&tid_1=All&spmsde_field1=){:target="_blank"} regarding the Americans with Disabilities Act (ADA).
+Additionally, they give a brief yet useful [overview of the ADA](https://adata.org/learn-about-ada){:target="_blank"}.

 ### Surgeon General
-- [Surgeon General’s Framework for Mental Health & Well-Being in the Workplace](https://drive.google.com/file/d/12ady-BoWqmLQpY_TtT6dPT_RlwrP7OgJ/preview){:target="_blank"} - 30 page report focusing on 1) Protection from Harm, 2) Connection and Community, 3) Work-Life Harmony, 4) Mattering at Work, and 5) Opportunities for Growth.
+- [2022 Surgeon General’s Framework for Mental Health & Well-Being in the Workplace](https://drive.google.com/file/d/12ady-BoWqmLQpY_TtT6dPT_RlwrP7OgJ/preview){:target="_blank"} - 30 page report focusing on 1) Protection from Harm, 2) Connection and Community, 3) Work-Life Harmony, 4) Mattering at Work, and 5) Opportunities for Growth.
+- [1999 Mental Health: A Report of the Surgeon General](https://drive.google.com/file/d/1ANHmRYH0cVZW2Ls1XCetiB-CGjLcjD0a/preview) - Not workplace-specific and a bit dated, but much more comprehensive (almost 500 pages).

+### International Organization for Standardization (ISO)
+- [ISO 45003: Psychological health and safety at work](https://drive.google.com/file/d/1kg4-NoML6cYKixpSLHL89gjw-8e2bOTV/preview){:target="_blank"} - NOTE:  This posting falls under section 107 of the Copyright Act of 1976, allowance is made for "fair use."
+A guide to psychological health as seen through an occupational health and safety lens.

 ### From SLC Chamber of Commerce
 - [Workforce Resilience](https://slchamber.com/utah-community-builders/workforce-resilience/){:target="_blank"} - Includes a 24 page "Suicide Prevention in the Workforce Employer Toolkit," industry-specfic mental health guides (for the construction, hospitality, and legal industries), and a series of video webinars.

+### Utah Suicide Prevention Coalition
+- [Live on.](https://liveonutah.org/workplace/){:target="_blank"} - Has a list of workplace-specific resources.
+- [Live on.](https://liveonutah.org/playbook/){:target="_blank"} - Also has a more general suicide prevention playbook.

+### American Foundation for Suicide Prevention
+- [https://workplacesuicideprevention.com/](https://workplacesuicideprevention.com/){:target="_blank"} - A workplace-specific suicide prevention site that includes details on their year-long H.O.P.E. certification program.

+### Canada Life (an insurance company)
+- [Guarding Minds at Work](https://www.workplacestrategiesformentalhealth.com/resources/guarding-minds-at-work){:target="_blank"} - Includes a 61-item employmee survey, an organizational review, and a 6-item stress satisfaction scan.
+Additionally, has links to both a [Psychologically Safe Leader Assessment](https://www.workplacestrategiesformentalhealth.com/resources/what-is-the-psychologically-safe-leader-assessment){:target="_blank"} and a [Psychologically Safe Team Assessment](https://www.workplacestrategiesformentalhealth.com/resources/psychologically-safe-team-assessment){:target="_blank"}.
+NOTE:  I haven't really had a chance to dive into these yet, but they seem very useful and are free... if you live in Canada (or are willing to pretend you do).

 ### Mental Health Commission of Canada
  - [Being a Mindful Employee: An Orientation to Psychological Health and Safety in the Workplace](https://www.ccohs.ca/products/courses/mindful_employee/){:target="_blank"} - free 90 minutes course.
 "Gain an understanding of the 13 factors that influence psychosocial health and safety in the workplace."